Dr. Mohammed Rafique Mughal

-Professor of Archaeology and Heritage Management
+Professor Emeritus of Archaeology & Heritage Management

 Department of Archaeology, Boston University, USA